javadoug/swizzle-params/README.md

 ## Overview
 There are two kinds of parameters:
-- a user entered value, usually by prompting the user
+- a user entered value
-- a generated value, usually dependent on a user entered value
+- a generated value

 With swizzle-params you:
-- declare all the app parameters at design time.
+- declare all the configuration parameters at design time in swizzle.json.
-- write a setup script that populates the generated parameters.
+- write a setup script that populates the generated parameters using swizzle.updateGeneratedParams(...).
-- run swizzle to prompt the user for parameter values.
+- run or invoke from your setup script `swizzle init` to prompt the user for parameter values.

 Your project might look something like this:
 ```